 The Governor’s Academy

-6 Points Sci-Tech Academy operates on the campus of The Governor’s Academy, the country’s oldest continuously-operating boarding school, located in Byfield, Massachusetts, about 45 minutes north of Boston.
-It’s so historic, that its first school seal was designed by Paul Revere!
+6 Points Sci-Tech Academy has been operating since our original opening in 2014 on the campus of The Governor’s Academy, the country’s oldest continuously-operating boarding school, located in Byfield, Massachusetts, about 45 minutes north of Boston.
+It’s so historic that its first school seal was designed by Paul Revere!
 The Governor’s Academy’s commitment to education, ideal location, and superb facilities make it the perfect place to operate a science and technology summer camp for children.
-Accompanying many acres of wetlands and woods, the campus’s buildings are all within a few minutes’ walk of each other, creating an environment that is both safe and accessible for children of all ages.
+Accompanying many acres of wetlands and woods, the campus’s buildings are all within a few minute’s walk of each other, creating an environment that is both safe and accessible for children of all ages.

 Facilities at Governor’s: